Frequently Asked Questions

 No. AWPE and portfolio results cannot be appealed except in the rare case that a student has been discriminated against.
 Please see our policy on appeals.

-Contact the Analytical Writing Office if you have additional questions.
+Contact the Analytical Writing Program if you have additional questions.